paesvitor/react-tablefy/README.md

 Let's say you want to perform an action by clicking on a row in the table.

-1 - add a key called **onClickRow** to your configuration object assigning it the function you want to call, using the same principles described in the above example.
+1 - add a key called **onClickRow** to your configuration object assigning to it the function you want to call, using the same parameter principles described in the above example.

-1.1 - The function will search for a key call **name** present on the row and set this value as parameter on your function.
+1.1 - The function will search for a key call **name** present on the table row and set this value as parameter on your function.

 ```jsx
 import React, { Component } from "react";